CheeMeiQi/stable-diffusion-for-photographers/README.md

 This is an React app with the use of FastAPI.
 The application uses GenAI -- [Stable Diffusion](https://stability.ai/news/stable-diffusion-public-release).

-The main purpose of this project is to provide a platform where landscape photographers to generate photorealistic photographs with Stable Diffusion APIs.
+The main purpose of this project is to provide a platform where landscape photographers to generate photorealistic images with Stable Diffusion APIs.

 ## Features: